 Ruth pitched the Red Sox to a World Series victory that year.
 Then in 1919, he was sold to the New York Yankees and the Red Sox didn’t win a World Series until 2004.

 They lived in the Ansonia Hotel on Broadway, home of many celebrities.
 Helen preferred Sudbury.

 Bambino gained weight in 1922 and had a terrible season.
 He bought the Obadiah Perry Farm and renamed it Home Plate.
 Henry Ford bought the Wayside Inn a mile down the road.
 Ford complained that Ruth's dogs were chasing his chickens.
 He was miffed the Babe drove a Packard rather than one of his company’s Lincolns, and unsuccessfully tried to sell him a tractor.
 Bambino just wasn’t that into farming.

-The Babe told the press he was spending the winter at his new farm, where he would chop wood and lose weight.
-He kept axes around the property in case reporters showed up, but as soon as they left he hired local teenagers to finish the chopping while he drank beer and talked to them.
+Babe Ruth told the press he spent the winter at his new farm, where he chopped wood and tried to lose weight.
+He kept axes around the property in case reporters showed up, but as soon as they left he hired local teenagers to finish the chopping.
+He just sat, drank beer and talked to them.

 He did bring orphaned children out to his farm by the busload.
-Several times a year he hosted a picnic and a ballgame, then sent each kid home with a bat, a ball and a glove.
+Several times a year he hosted a picnic and a ballgame.
+Then he sent each kid home with a bat, a ball and a glove.
 According to local history, Babe brought the piano onto the ice for a children’s party and no alcohol was served – he never drank in front of children.